The Best Dog Food For Lhasa Apsos

 • At one year, as an adult, your Lhasa Apso might weigh 7 kg (about 15.4 pounds) and he would need about 542 calories per day.

 These are only estimates.
 Your puppy could weigh slightly more or less.
-You will need to adjust his calories based not just on his weight but on his condition.
+You will need to adjust his calories based not just on his weight but also on his condition.

 If your puppy looks too thin or too pudgy, you can make small changes in how much food you are feeding him.